upgrades-migrations/preupgrade-assistant/doc/module_writing_tutorial/README.md

 ### Create a module without using the preupg-content-creator utility

-You can also create all files of the PA module manually without the the `preupg-content-creator` utility or copy an existing module into the compose.
+You can also create all files of the PA module manually without the `preupg-content-creator` utility or copy an existing module into the compose.
 This is useful if you want to reorganize structure of your modules (e.g. put them into specific groups, ...).
 To ensure that PA discovers your module, follow rules of the compose structure as described below.
 Otherwise the PA will not process your module.